h5law/cursorsort/README.md

 ## Usage

-Any type implementing the `PartialOrd` and `Copy` traits can be used, with the `cursorsort` function for arrays/slices and vectors.
-It operates on them in place and requires no `std` library to function.
+Any type implementing the `PartialOrd` traits can be used, with the `cursorsort` function for arrays/slices and vectors.
+It operates on them in place and requires only the `core::cmp::PartialOrd` as a dependency, making it `no_std` compatible.

 If something can be converted into a `Vec` it will be able to be sorted (provided the trait requirements are met).